 One of our favorite places to go in Chinatown is Shanghai Plaza.
 Here you’ll find a selection of Korean restaurants and shops.

-CrunCheese Korean Hot Dog is a favorite with my boys.
-Here you can build your own Myungrang Hotdog (a fried panko-covered corndog) choosing the filling, condiment topping, and seasoning.
+CrunCheese Korean Hot Dog is my boys’ favorite.
+You can build your own Myungrang Hotdog (a fried panko-covered corndog) by choosing the filling, condiment topping, and seasoning.

 My boys like the classic Cheese & Sausage Hotdog with ketchup or honey mustard and topped with parmesan cheese.